moeiscool/CloudChat-docs/examples/CloudChat Pusher Storage.md

 ```

-Here is how to get a variable through the `$.CloudChat.fn` function.
+Here is how to get a variable by using the `$.CloudChat.data` function.

 ```
 $.CloudChat.data({stor:{get:'page_dsl'}})
 ```

-Here is how to save a variable. *Let's save the current time.* By putting `/time` as the `value ` the server will set the current time on the server side.
+Here is how to save a variable using the `$.CloudChat.data` function. *Let's save the current time.* By putting `/time` as the `value ` the server will set the current time on the server side.

 ```
 $.CloudChat.data({stor:{put:'page_dsl',value:'/time'}})